How to Achieve a Good CAT Score; Sectional Score (VARC, DILR And QA) And Overall CAT Score

 CAT Good Attempts

-When preparing for the CAT exam, understanding what constitutes "good attempts" is crucial for maximizing your score.
+When preparing for the CAT exam, understanding what constitutes "good attempts" is crucial for maximising your score.
 A good attempt in CAT refers to the number of questions answered accurately while balancing speed and accuracy.
-It’s not just about answering more questions; it's about ensuring that your attempts are strategically chosen to minimize negative marking.
+It’s not just about answering more questions; it's about ensuring that your attempts are strategically chosen to minimise negative marking.
 Generally, aiming for 70-80% accuracy with a sufficient number of good attempts can significantly boost your percentile.
 Remember, quality over quantity is key in determining your overall performance.

 Section No.